Submissions

 • References

-Authors are encouraged to follow research guidelines according to the study type:
+Authors should follow appropriate research guidelines based on study type:

 • COREQ: Qualitative research